 People with insomnia don’t have to suffer in silence: They can work with their doctor to come up with a treatment plan that’s right for them.

 “A lot of times, people don’t tell their doctors about their sleep issues,” Dr. Mao says.
 “And doctors are not knowledgeable enough about ways of treating insomnia that don’t involve medication.”

-For MSK patients, acupuncture is available through the Integrative Medicine Service.
-CBT-I is available through MSK’s Counseling Center.
+For MSK patients, both acupuncture and CBT-I are available through the Integrative Medicine Service.
 Dr. Mao hopes to make both services available to people beyond MSK and is exploring the idea of combining the two therapies for even better outcomes.Back to top